-Ad unit is the basic unit Google Ad manager for inventory. it is the starting point where publishers have to pinpoint the exact spot on their website to be occupied by ads.
+Ad unit is the basic unit of Google Ad manager for inventory. it is the starting point where publishers have to pinpoint the exact spot on their website to be occupied by ads.

 Next publishers must fill the following fields respectively,

 - Code: the name of your ad unit here.

 - Name: it is advised that publishers use the same name as in the “CODE” section for simplicity.